Mike Bassett: England Manager: Footballers

-Other England players on the team are Scott Mean as Parkesy, Julian Ballantine as Robbo, Thomas Kenyon as Macca, Robert Campion as Smudger, Andy Ansah as Super, Alex Lawler as Sexy, Declan Perkins as Perks, Danny Husbands as Normal, Phil Gridelet as Grids, Dion Osbourne as Ossie, Kim Durham as Benson and Robert Hudson as Hedges.
-Des Hamilton and Paul Rattray appears as Scotland footballers, with Glenn Mulhern as the Ireland player.
+Other England players are Scott Mean as Parkesy (#4), Julian Ballantine as Robbo (#8), Toby Redwood as Berksy (#1), Thomas Kenyon as Macca (#6), Robert Campion as Smudger, Peter McGillycuddy as Gorgeous (#13), Andy Ansah as Super, Alex Lawler as Sexy (#12), Phil Gridelet as Grids (#18), Dion Osbourne as Ossie, Danny Husbands as Normal, Declan Perkins as Perks (#23), Kim Durham as Ron Benson (#27) and Robert Hudson as Tony Hedges (#28).
+Des Hamilton, Paul Rattray and Neil Peplow appears as Scottish footballers, with Glenn Mulhern as an Irish player.